Last updated on July 27th, 2023 at 09:30 am

 Heading down for a surf trip?
 Don’t miss out on our definitive guide to surfing around Devon with all the best spots from each coast.

-Surf beaches in North Devon
+Surf Spots In North Devon

 The centre of high-performance surfing in Devon, Croyde Bay is a punchy, powerful beach break well known for its quality waves.

-It’s best to surf Croyde on a pushing low tide with easterly, offshore winds when the shallow sandbank can shape the incoming swell into perfect peeling peaks.
+It’s best to surf Croyde on a pushing low tide with easterly offshore winds when the shallow sandbank can shape the incoming swell into perfect peeling peaks.

-When the swell gets bigger Croyde gets serious and the user-friendly waves turn into fast barreling walls that can make for quite the paddle out.
+When the swell gets bigger, Croyde gets serious, and the user-friendly waves turn into fast barreling walls that can make for quite the paddle out.

-When it’s small, Croyde’s great for all levels of ability and surf craft but as soon as a good ground swell hits it becomes an arena of barrels and shortboards.
+In small summer conditions, Croyde’s great for all levels of ability and surf craft, but as soon as a good ground swell hits, it becomes an arena of barrels and shortboards.

-Due to its popularity, Croyde gets busy as soon as summer hits and there’s not a lot of room to spread out so you might want to head further down our list if you want to dodge other surfers and find a less crowded lineup while surfing North Devon.
+Due to its popularity, Croyde gets busy as soon as summer hits, and there’s not a lot of room to spread out, so you might want to head further down our list if you want to dodge other surfers and find a less crowded lineup while surfing North Devon.

 Instead of barrels and steep sections, Saunton Sands is the home of stylish cross-stepping and long cruisey rides.

-On good ground swells, a long peeling right-hander breaks close to the rocks before peeling all the way into the beach.
+On good ground swells, a long, peeling right-hander breaks close to the rocks before peeling all the way into the beach.

-Due to Saunton’s popularity, it can get busy with other surfers and beachgoers when summer hits but you can normally find some quieter waves if you don’t mind walking down the beach.
+Due to Saunton’s popularity, it can get busy with other surfers and beachgoers when summer hits, but you can normally find some quieter waves if you don’t mind walking down the beach.

 Putsborough is the perfect surfing escape when southerly winds start ruffling the waves further down the coast.

-Overlooked by a large grassy car park you can check the waves while you pull your wetsuit on but parking here isn’t cheap so make sure to bring some change!
+Overlooked by a large grassy car park, you can check the waves while you pull your wetsuit on, but parking here isn’t cheap, so make sure to bring some change!

 Find out more about surfing at Putsborough in our helpful spot guide.

-Similar to Saunton in terms of waves it’s best suited to long boards with lots of volume to help you glide across the mellow waves.
+Similar to Saunton in waves, it’s best suited to long boards with lots of volume to help you glide across the mellow waves.

-Just a short drive from Bideford this surf spot has a relaxed vibe that’s great when you’re just starting out on your surfing journey.
+Just a short drive from Bideford, this surf spot has a relaxed vibe that’s great when you’re just starting on your surfing journey.

 The only point break on this list, Lynmouth is better suited to more experienced surfers.
-The waves here break along a long cobblestone point offering left-handers that can peel for a good distance.
+The waves here break along a long cobblestone point, offering left-handers that can peel for a good distance.

-Due to its sheltered position within the Bristol Channel, it’s a great place to get away from the wind during large south-westerly storms.
+Due to its sheltered position within the Bristol Channel, it’s a great place to escape the wind during large south-westerly storms.

 Don’t miss our guide to surfing at Lynmouth for a breakdown of all the different peaks at different tides and what to look out for in the lineup.

-With expanses of sand to the south of the beach to the rocky Combesgate located at the north there’s a wide variety of peaks for visiting surfers and well with a visit if you’re surfing North Devon.
+With expanses of sand to the south of the beach and Combesgate to the north, there’s a wide variety of peaks for visiting surfers and well worth a visit if you’re surfing North Devon.

-It’s a bit more exposed to swell than Putsborough so it’s well worth a check if you’re trying to squeeze the most out of a small summer swell.
+It’s a bit more exposed to swell than Putsborough, so it’s worth checking if you’re trying to squeeze the most out of a small summer swell.